Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 Nothing's moving out there.

-Uh but uh diesel fuel prices uh is is going up, as is the uh gasoline price, but they could just factor that into the delivery price.
+But diesel fuel price is going up, as is the gasoline price.

-Uh problem, a lot of these cities that have bought the snowblowers can't pay for them, don't have the money for it.
+The problem, a lot of these cities that have bought the snowblowers can't pay for them, don't have the money for it.

 Yeah, yeah, I got a job.

-And that turns it around for you.
+And it turns it around for you?

-If you just say, yeah, I got a job when you don't have one, that fixes the situation.
+If you just say, yeah, I got a job when you don't have one, that fixes the situation?

-And from an Australian newspaper, and I've told you people this I don't know how many times aerobic exercise is a waste of time.
+And from an Australian newspaper, and I've told you people this, I don't know how many times, aerobic exercise is a waste of time.

 International research by the University of London found that aerobic exercise doesn't benefit everyone in equal measure.